 In Compliance?
 Section II.
 Member Costs Yes No Are the living allowance amounts correct?
 Full-time AmeriCorps members must receive at least the minimum living allowance.
 Note: Programs in existence prior to September 21, 1993 may offer a lower living allowance than the minimum.
 If such a program chooses to offer a living allowance, it is exempt from the minimum requirement, but not from the maximum requirement.
 Yes No Living allowances are not paid on an hourly basis?
-They may be calculated using service hours and program length to derive a weekly or biweekly distribution amount.
-Divide the distribution in equal increments that are not based on the specified number of hours served.
-Yes No Is FICA calculated correctly?
+They may be calculated using service hours and Yes No Is FICA calculated correctly?
 You must pay FICA for any member receiving a living allowance.
 Unless exempted by the IRS, calculate FICA at 7.65% of the total amount of the living allowance.
 If exempted from paying FICA, is the exemption noted in the budget narrative?
 Yes No Is the Worker's Compensation calculation correct?
 Some states require worker's compensation for AmeriCorps members.
 Check with your local State Department of Labor or State Commission to determine whether or not you are required to pay worker's compensation and at what level (i.e., rate).
 If you are not required to pay worker's compensation, you will provide similar coverage for members' on-the-job injuries through their own existing coverage or a new policy purchased in accordance with normal procedures (i.e., death and dismemberment coverage).
-Yes No Health care is provided for full-time AmeriCorps members only (unless part-time serving in a full-time capacity)?
+Yes No Health care is provided for full-time AmeriCorps members only (unless part-time serving in a full- time capacity)?
 If your project chooses to provide health care to other part-time members, you may not use federal funds to help pay for any portion of the cost.
-Projects must provide health care coverage to all full-time members who do not have adequate health care coverage at the time of enrollment or who lose coverage due to participation in the project.
-In addition, projects must provide coverage if a full-time member loses coverage during the term of service through no deliberate act of his/her own.
-Yes No Unemployment insurance is only budgeted if state law requires it?
+Projects must provide health care Yes No Unemployment insurance is only budgeted if state law requires it?

 In Compliance?
 Section III.
 Administrative/Indirect Costs Yes No Applicant does not have a current federally approved indirect cost rate and has chosen to use the CNCS-fixed percentage method and the maximum federal share of administrative costs does not exceed 5% of the total federal funds budgeted?
 To determine the federal administrative share, multiply all other budgeted federal funds by .0526.
 Yes No Applicant has chosen to use CNCS fixed percentage method and the maximum grantee share is at 10% or less of total budgeted funds?
 Yes No Applicant has a current approved indirect cost rate - The maximum grantee share does not exceed the federally approved rate, less the 5% CNCS share?
 Yes No Applicant has a current approved indirect cost rate-the type of rate, the IDC rate percentage, the rate claimed and the base to which the rate is applied has been specified?
-Yes No Applicant is directly applying to AmeriCorps and the approved indirect cost rate information has been entered into eGrants to support the costs budgeted?
-Yes No Applicant does not have a federally approved indirect cost rate and is choosing to use a de minimis rate of 10% of modified total direct costs?
+Yes No Applicant is directly applying to CNCS and the approved indirect cost rate information has been entered into eGrants to support the costs budgeted?
+Yes No Applicant has never had a federally approved indirect cost rate and is choosing to use a de minimis rate of 10% of modified total direct costs?